pactumjs/pactum/docs/api-testing.md

 ##### Common

-There might be a use case you wanted to perform same set of assertions.
-For such scenarios, you can add custom expect handlers that you can use at different places.
+There might be a use case where you wanted to perform the same set of assertions.
+For such scenarios, you can add custom expect handlers that can be used at different places.
 A *context* object is passed to the handler function which contains *req* (request) & *res* (response) objects & *data* (custom data).

 ```javascript
 const chai = require('chai');